stellaexp/full-stack-frameworks-project/README.md

 ### Media

-All images for this project were obtained from the open source platform unsplash.com [https://unsplash.com/].
+All images for this project were obtained from the open source platform [unsplash.com](https://unsplash.com/).

 ### Acknowledgements

-- I received inspiration for this project from Society6 [https://society6.com/] and Artfinder [https://www.artfinder.com/].
+- I received inspiration for this project from [Society6](https://society6.com/) and [Artfinder](https://www.artfinder.com/).
 I'd like to acknowledge Code Institute for providing very thorough instructions on how to complete this online shop.